 What Should an Injury Victim Do When Facing an IME?

 In future blog posts, we will continue to explore some of the practices of IMEs and the potential pitfalls that legitimately injured individuals face when engaging in this process.
 However, these blog posts are merely a starting point in understanding the goals and dangers of insurance company exams of this type.
 If you are facing a denial of PIP or other coverage, delay in coverage, or other aggressive insurance company tactics typically used in “deny, delay, and defend” strategies working with a personal injury lawyer may be necessary.
 Lawyers are trained in advocacy and negotiation and can stand-up to the insurance company and fight these tactics.
 If the matter proceeds to trial, the lawyer will already be extremely familiar with the details of your accident and injury.
-To discuss how a personal injury lawyer can help you stand-up to difficult and complex insurance company tactics so that you can receive the compensation you need to pay for your medical bills and rehabilitation, call an experienced personal injury lawyer call The Reiff Law Firm today at (215) 709-6940 or contact us online today.
+To discuss how a personal injury lawyer can help you stand-up to difficult and complex insurance company tactics so that you can receive the compensation you need to pay for your medical bills and rehabilitation, call our experienced personal injury lawyers in Philadelphia at The Reiff Law Firm today at (215) 709-6940 or contact us online today.